kyma-project/kyma/docs/getting-started/11-expose-function.md

     Console UI
     </summary>

-1. Select a Namespace from the drop-down list in the top navigation panel.
-Make sure the Namespace includes the Function that you want to expose through an API Rule.
+1. Navigate to the `orders-service` Namespace view in the Console UI from the drop-down list in the top navigation panel.

-2. Go to the **API Rules** view at the bottom of the left navigation panel and select **Add API Rule**.
+2. Go to the **API Rules** view under the **Configuration** section in the left navigation panel and select **Create API Rule**.

 3. In the **General settings** section:

-    - Enter the API Rule's **Name** matching the Function's name.
+    - Enter `orders-function` as the API Rule's **Name**.

-    >**NOTE:** The APIRule CR can have a different name than the Function, but it is recommended that all related resources share a common name.
+    >**NOTE:** The APIRule CR can have a different name than the Function, but it is recommended that all related resources share common names.

-    - Enter **Hostname** to indicate the host on which you want to expose your Function.
+    - Enter `orders-function` as **Hostname** to indicate the host on which you want to expose your Function.

-    - Select the Function from the drop-down list in the **Service** column.
+    - Select `orders-function` as the **Service** that indicates the Function you want to expose.

-4. In the **Access strategies** section, leave the default settings, with `GET`, `POST`, `PUT`, and `DELETE` methods and the `noop` handler selected.
+4. In the **Access strategies** section, leave the default settings, with `GET` and `POST` methods and the `noop` handler selected.

-5. Select **Create** to confirm changes.
+5. Select **Create** to confirm the changes.

     The message appears on the screen confirming the changes were saved.

-6. In the API Rule's details view that opens up automatically, check if you can access the Function by selecting the HTTPS link under **Host**.
+6. Once the pop-up box closes, check if you can access the Function by selecting the HTTPS link under the **Host** column of the new `orders-function` API Rule.

     </details>
 </div>